RafaelEstevam/printi-marvel/README.md

 This project was build on React, with own Webpack config, and other technologies of the React Ecosystem, such as Redux, React router dom, etc...

-This application does a integration with the [Marvel Developer API]("https://developer.marvel.com/") to get the characters, character's detail and your comics related.
+This application does a integration with the <a href="https://developer.marvel.com/" target="_blank">Marvel Developer API</a> to get the characters, character's detail and your comics related.

 ## Architecture

-This project was published on [Netlify Host]("https://www.netlify.com/")
+This project was published on <a href="https://www.netlify.com/" target="_blank" >Netlify Host</a>

 ## Runing the project